mahtokamal/Computer_Networks_Concepts/Ch_01_Introduction.md

       be shared with each other.

-    Any device which can share or receive the data is called a Node.
+    Node - Any device which can share or receive the data is called a Node.
-    Through which the information or data propagate is known as channels, It can be guided or unguided.
+    Channel - Through which the information or data propagate is known as channels, It can be guided(wired) or unguided(wireless).

     Goal of Networking
     - Shared hardware such as printers and input devices